-Monitoring Property Sales: Another dedicated research team captures property sales above $250,000 for the five main sectors and for hotels, recording relevant information, such as sale prices, financing terms, and cap rates.
+Monitoring Property Sales: Another dedicated research team captures property sales above $250,000 for the seven main sectors and for hotels, recording relevant information, such as sale prices, financing terms, and cap rates.

 Web-based Delivery: All of Reis's daily, weekly, monthly, and quarterly updates are instantly accessible from any web browser, supporting our clients' critical decisions with accurate, actionable market information.